tf-coreml/tf-coreml/README.md

                      output_feature_names = ['softmax:0'])
 ```

-When input shapes are not fully determined in frozen .pb file:
+When input shapes are not fully specified in the frozen .pb file:
 ```
 import tfcoreml as tf_converter tf_converter.convert(tf_model_path = 'my_model.pb',